 Two weeks on the trail surrounded by mountains, flowers, cattle and flies.
 I’m hiking on my own (da, sama).
 I carry everything I need in my backpack and I’m free to go where ever I feel like going.
-I try to stick to the white trail, but sometimes the weather, the conditions of the route or people on the Via Dinarica change my plans a bit… It’s a fantastic journey and there is much more to come!
+Of course, I try to stick to the white trail, but sometimes the weather, the conditions of the route or people on the Via Dinarica change my plans a bit.
+It’s a fantastic journey and there is much more to come!

 I feel privileged to be here, to walk around, to be able to walk around in these brilliantly beautiful mountains.
-I go slow.
+To go slow.
 I stop and stare, can’t believe that I hardly meet other hikers.
 The people I meet are shepherds mostly.
 Or locals who wave when I pass by.
 Sometimes they invite me in for coffee, rakija and a slice of cheese.
 It’s impossible to get hungry, people share what they have.
 Their food, cigarettes and their living/bedroom.
 I never ask for anything and don’t have anything to give in return besides my time and smile.

 People on the Via Dinarica

 The people here are curious and surprised to meet a Dutch girl in their mountains.
 They take my hand and show me around.
 I am curious too, I don’t know how to milk a cow or how to make cheese.
 I never cooked on a stove that runs on wood (don’t know what it’s called), never even made fire on my own.

 I always had my own bedroom, running water from the tab and a toilet that flushes.
 There was food in the fridge and a supermarket around the corner.
 I don’t know how to grow veggies and I never had to take care of twenty cows or hundreds of sheep.
 I’m actually a bit afraid of animals, because I don’t know how to behave or how to treat them.
 Nevertheless, people respect me.
 They don’t ask for anything and put on some make up when I ask if I can take a picture of them.